ramokz/phantom-camera-docs/docs/support/faq.md

 To call methods, set properties etc. from `C#` files, simply follow the guidelines on [Godot's documentation page](https://docs.godotengine.org/en/stable/tutorials/scripting/cross_language_scripting.html).

-Using the addon in `C#` is not as elegant as GDScript, which comes down to the addon having been written in GDScript.
+Using the addon in `C#` is not as elegant as `GDScript`, which comes down to the addon having been written in `GDScript`.

 ---